 Yamagata Prefecture is home to 70% of the cherries produced in Japan.
 Every year, during cherry season, many tourists both domestic and from abroad come to enjoy these cherries.
 Among the varieties, the "Sato Nishiki (佐藤錦)" kind are known as the best tasting cherries.

-Japanese cherries are of very high quality, and this is because each single cherry is carefully grown.
+Japanese cherries are of very high quality, and this is because it is said that each single cherry is carefully grown.
 The pollination combines a method using free-range honeybees and each cherry is cleaned by hand.
 Without proper sunlight the cherries do not become vibrant in color, so the leaves around them are picked everyday to make sure they get enough sun.
 When harvest time comes, each and every cherry is carefully checked and carefully lined up in their packs.
-This meticulous finish is a signature of Japanese fruit packing.
+It's a finish that takes a lot of effort to make it look beautiful.

 Tochigi prefecture has far reaching fertile lands and clean water that flows through Nikko and Nasu.
 The large temperature difference between day and night helps produce delicious strawberries here.
 Strawberry season is typically in the spring time from May to June.
 However, Tochigi Prefecture makes full use of various techniques to produce and ship high-quality strawberries between November through May.
 In early spring, many people from around Japan and abroad come to visit Tochigi prefecture to pick strawberries.
 These strawberries are known for their sweetness and the fruit sizes vary from large to small.